jjhuang417/MastermindGame/README.md

 4/15/22
 - Encountered a bug where the server was sending back the wrong feedback.
 It would turn all 'partial' into wrongs.
 - Originally I was sneding back the feedbacks without first saving it into a variable.
 After saving it into a variable and then sending it, it was finally outputting the right resutls.

+4/16/22
+- Implementing styling and modal

+4/17/22
+- Refactoring most of the application from answer checking on the backend to the frontend.

+4/18/22
+- Implemented win conditions.
+- While implementing lose condition, tried to pop out modal when tries is equal to 0.
+However, I ran into an issue with the way setting state is asynchronous.
+Number of tries is based off of the length of the history state, but that part of the function is synchronous.
+While setting history is asynchronous, the logic to evaluate the lose condition was activating based on tries prior to setting history.

+4/19/22
+- Need to look into cookie to store how many games won.
 -